renovatebot/renovate/docs/usage/configuration-options.md

 Configure this to `true` if you wish to receive one PR for every separate major version upgrade of a dependency. e.g. if you are on webpack@v1 currently then default behavior is a PR for upgrading to webpack@v3 and not for webpack@v2.
 If this setting is true then you would get one PR for webpack@v2 and one for webpack@v3.

-## gitDeleteBeforePush

-Configure this to `true` to change branch push behavior from using force push to deleting the branch (if it exists) and repushing (Bitbucket-server-only).
-This is generally reserved for environments where force push has been disabled.
-This will cause open pull requests for the deleted branch to be removed.

 ## stabilityDays